camunda/camunda-docs/docs/self-managed/setup/guides/multi-namespace-deployment.md

 ## Team One deployment

 Let's create a Camunda orchestration cluster that can be owned and managed by Team One and will be deployed into namespace `camunda-team01`.
-This deployment includes Zeebe, Operate, Tasklist, and Optimize, and authenticates against Keycloak in the Management deployment:
+This deployment includes Core, and Optimize, and authenticates against Keycloak in the Management deployment:

 ```yaml
 # File: camunda-team01.yaml